|A good impression|

 Only the other day during an everyday story of country folk, Keith Horrobin declared he was grinding his teeth at the cost of his daughter’s wedding.

 So with bruxism in such esteemed quarters maybe some other solutions might be just around the corner.
 Ambridge will be abuzz with alternative cures.
+Dentists like Durham Dental might try to cure it with cosmetic dentures.

 Will the Bull hear conversations about the relative merits of hypnotherapy?
 Or will someone suggest injections of botox in the jaw muscles?
 I think a few people wood be happy to see Linda Snell try it out.